isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_jan.rst

 Direct involvement of retinoblastoma family proteins in DNA repair by non-homologous end-joining. https://www.ncbi.nlm.nih.gov/pubmed/25818292

-Thanks, and feel free to ask about particular topic!
+Thanks, and feel free to ask about a particular topic!
 We're happy to take requests!